Skip to Content

 In-Conversation Widgets

-Agents sometimes need something from you mid-task — an API key, a confirmation, a choice between options.
+Agents sometimes need something from you mid-task.
+It might be an API key, a confirmation, a choice between options.
 Without widgets, the only way to get that input is for the agent to ask in chat and for you to paste a value back.
 That breaks two things at once: your flow (the agent now needs to wait, you need to context-switch) and the security guarantee (the value lands in the model’s context window, in logs, in transcripts that survive).

 The env_vars widget